joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-06-11-grasshopper-jumps.md

 layout: post
 published: true
 title: Grasshopper jumps
-subtitle: Where will you find this mysterious creature?
+subtitle: Where will you find this beautiful and mysterious creature?
 tags: equilibrium detailed-balance rates
 date: 2022/06/11
 ---